InternetOfPins/OneLib/README.md

 ## Purpose
 Experiment with C++ (0x11) to abstract over pin based frameworks (_**ie**: Wiring, Arduino_).

-Using meta-programming to provide function mappings, resulting in direct calls.

 Open this experiment to consideration and improvement.

 ## Example